Stan Drake

 He studied for two years at New York's Art Students League.
-In the Pacific during World War II, he did PR work for Stars and Stripes.
+In the Pacific theater during World War II, he did public relations work for Stars and Stripes.
 Returning to civilian life, he went into advertising, eventually heading a studio of 12 illustrators.

 Comic strips

 Juliet Jones, created in 1953 by Drake and writer Elliot Caplin, was a dramatic comic drawn by Drake in a naturalistic style.
 Drake, whose assistants included Tex Blaisdell and Frank McLaughlin, stayed on the strip until 1989, when he was succeeded by Frank Bolle.
 Comic strip artist Larry Lieber has said Drake was the biggest influence on his work.

 In 1984, Drake replaced Mike Gersher as the artist on Blondie (written by Dean Young), and he continued drawing the strip until his death.
 His assistant on Blondie was Denis Lebrun.

 Fine art

 He was a prolific painter and created portraits of more than 40 cartoonists, work displayed at the Comic Artist's Museum in Sarasota, Florida.